MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 The `SecurityCheckWithAttempts` class is meant for simple flows to need to validate arbitrary credentials in order to grant access to a resource.
 Aslo provided is a built-in capability to block access after a set number of attempts.

-> Learn more in the [SecurityCheckWithAttempts](../security-check-with-attempts) tutorial.
+> Learn more in the [Security Check With Attempts](../security-check-with-attempts/) tutorials.

 ### SecurityCheckWithUserAuthentication
 This abstract class extends `SecurityCheckWithAttempts` and therefore inherits all of its features.